tylercamp/ezgpuctl/README.md

 # EZ GPU Control

-A WIP tool for manging GPU OCs, with a primary eventual feature of saving OC profiles and applying them depending on the current running process.
+A WIP tool for managing GPU OCs, which can automatically change GPU OCs depending on what programs are running.

 Eg: